yangjiao2/INTERVIEW-PREPARATION/💙SystemDesign/sharding.md

 ## Limitations

-- Avoidance of cross-shard joins: inner-joins that span multiple shards
+- Avoidance of cross-shard joins: inner-joins that span multiple shards, some aggregations not possible

 - Auto-increment key management

 - reliability:
 -> to solve: at least 2 “live” copies of each shard

+- key choices:
+-> avoid data skew and hot loading

 ## Strategies